Claire-Fisher/rock-paper-scissors-ms2/README.md

 - To build a single-finger playable game.
 - To deliver a game that is responsive on a large variety of screen sizes and mobile devices.
 - To create a fast, easy-to-use game that can be enjoyed in less than 1 minute.
-- To deliver a game that implements accessibility needs.
+- To deliver a game that implements accessibility needs to a high level.

 ### Approach
+- Mobile first design.
 - The game functionality will be provided to the user logically and intuitively.
 - The site will be created following the principles of user experience design.
 - The content of the site will be inoffensive and accessible to all.
-- The site will be easy to navigate, intuitive and consistent in design.
+- Clean, professional design, with consistent colour-scheme, style and layouts throughout.

 ### Research
-- The following sites were examined as part of my project research:
+The following sites were examined as part of my project research:
 - https://www.online-stopwatch.com/chance-games/rock-paper-scissors/
 - https://www.coolmathgames.com/0-rock-paper-scissors
 - https://www.twoplayergames.org/game/rock-paper-scissors

-- Common themes found:
+Common themes found:
   - Responsive design.
   - Neutral backgrounds to page styling.
   - Colourful, busy designs, auto-played music.

-- My adjustments to suit my project aims:
+My adjustments to suit my project aims:
   - Less colour.
 Keep to a greyscale palette for better accessibility.
-  - Clearer feedback to the user on what they chose and what the AI chose.
+  - Clearer feedback to the user on their choice and the AI choice.
   - No auto play music that can reduce a users positive UX.
   - A best of three outcome.
 A game that has a definite win or lose outcome is more satisfying to the user.